null-von-sushi/Discordcomp/README.md

  - If you wanna stop the script, make sure any wine programs are closed before.
 Or just manually kill all the `name-of-exefile.exe.dummy` programs later.
 Not really a big deal, but I thought I'd mention it.
  - This thing technically does a lot of polling, so theoretically there is an impact on battery life on laptops.
 Really, I cannot imagine it taking more battery power then having Task Manager on Windows open in the background would.
 Essentially it asks the OS "is `game.exe` running?" every 10 seconds...

+## To-do / Wishlist
+ - Would be nice if we could not poll, but instead somehow only run when `wineserver` is started or something?
+ - Would be nice if we could add extended discord info (Discord's "Rich Presence") to the dummy files.
+It would not be game-specific, at least not without also keeping a database of 'special' games, but it might say things like "In game: League of Legends.
+Currently running using WINE on Linux" or something.
+I am not sure if this would work however, since you have to manually set the game name anyways (the executables are just called `exe-name.exe.dummy` after all)...

 ## Put together from info found here: